 - Makes and sends out bile, a greenish liquid that helps your intestine take nutrients from the food you eat

-Sometimes called blood poisoning, sepsis is the body’s often deadly response to infection or injury.
+Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
 Sepsis kills and disables millions and requires early suspicion and rapid treatment for survival.

+Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
-Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, and organ dysfunction (organs don’t work properly) and/or amputations.
+Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly) and/or amputations.

-What Is Cirrhosis of the Liver?
+What is cirrhosis of the liver?

 In cirrhosis of the liver, the liver tissue begins to break down or deteriorate.
 This previously healthy tissue is then replaced with scar tissue.
 The scar tissue doesn’t allow blood flow through to the still healthy parts of the liver.

-In the early stages of the disease, because liver tissue can regrow, the damaged parts may regenerate.However as the damage increases, the liver’s ability to fix itself drops until it can’t do so any longer.
+The damaged parts of the liver may regenerate in the early stages of the disease.However as the damage increases, the liver’s ability to fix itself drops until it can’t do so any longer.

 Cirrhosis of the liver is a chronic (long-standing) liver disease.
 In North America, the most common causes of cirrhosis of the liver are alcohol abuse and hepatitis C infection.
 A few of many other causes include: